Live Streaming CDN Comparison for High Quality Broadcasts

 A CDN, or Content Delivery Network, is a necessity for most online video needs.
 By distributing content to hundreds or thousands of servers, CDNs increase loading speed, reduce buffering and lagging, and decrease latency.
 However, CDNs differ in speed, best use, and geography.
-Therefore, we’ve decided to write this live streaming CDN comparison for online video delivery.
+In fact, that’s why we decided to write this live streaming CDN comparison for online video delivery.

 In this article, we’ll do a CDN comparison of some of the top providers.
 Specifically, we’ll compare streaming solutions offered through CloudFront, Azure, Edgecast, and Akamai.
 We’ll also discuss the factors that differentiate these CDNs, including size, focus, geography, cost, security, and support.
-Finally, we will share with you the best way to get access to a powerful CDN in order to improve your video delivery.
+Finally, we’ll share the best way to get access to a powerful CDN to improve your video delivery.

-Let’s begin with a closer look at what CDNs do, before turning to consider factors to keep in mind doing a CDN comparison.
+First, let’s begin with a closer look at how CDNs work.
+Then, we’ll consider key factors to keep in mind when you do a CDN comparison.

 Why use a CDN (Content Delivery Network)?

 A CDN is composed of a fast, reliable network of servers in locations around the world.
-These servers can be “rented out” (IAAS, Infrastructure as a Service) by users who need to distribute content quickly and reliably, but they do not have data centers of their own.
+Users can “rent out” these servers (IAAS, Infrastructure as a Service) to distribute content quickly and reliably.
+Among other uses, this is important for broadcasters who don’t have data centers of their own.

-For example, if you live stream via a CDN, your stream is first sent from your encoder to the CDN network.
-User requests are routed to the CDN, which copies the stream in real-time and delivers it to proximal servers, and from there to users.
+For example, let’s imagine that you want to stream live video on your website via a CDN.
+First, your chosen encoder sends the stream to the CDN network.
+User requests are routed to the CDN as well, which copies the stream in real-time and delivers it to proximal servers and then to your viewers.
 In this way, thousands or millions of users can access a single piece of video content at once without overwhelming a single server.

 Using a CDN can also protect websites and producers against certain types of online attacks.
 This is especially true for DDoS attacks, which crash websites by mimicking the effects of millions of users visiting simultaneously.